-Dragonfly– Downtown.
-High-quality sushi and other Japanese specialties prepared tapas style.
-A contemporary take on traditional rolls and other specialties.
+Dragonfly Sushi – Downtown.
+High-quality sushi and other Japanese specialties prepared tapas-style.
+They’re known for a contemporary take on traditional rolls and other specialties.

 Harry’s Seafood Bar & Grille – Downtown.
-Known for their cajun, creole and southern cuisine.
-Authentic New Orleans flavors including jambalaya, Po’ Boys A staple in Gainesville for over 25 years.
+Known for their Cajun, Creole and southern cuisine.
+Authentic New Orleans flavors including jambalaya and Po’ Boys.
+A staple in Gainesville for over 25 years.

 Liquid Ginger – Downtown.
 Thai and Japanese fusion entrees and sushi bar.
 Try their bento boxes which include salad and soup plus ice cream.

-Satchel’s Pizza – A cash only quirky pizza restaurant located on 23rd Avenue.
+Satchel’s Pizza – A cash-only quirky pizza restaurant located on 23rd Avenue.
 If you’re in the mood for pizza with a vast amount of topping selections and calzones, this is the place to go.
+This is another long-time favorite of a family (ours!) known for loving both pizza and quirkiness.
 Closed on Sundays and Mondays.

-The Swamp – Open for 21 years, The Swamp has been designated a national landmark.
-A definite must sometime during a visit to Gainesville but on Game Days, get there early or you will not get a table inside or on their front lawn patio, complete with large screen televisions.
-Traditional American fare including burgers, salads, wings and more.
-No reservations are taken on football or basketball game days and limited for graduations.
+The Swamp – Midtown.
+Serving the Gator Nation since 1994, The Swamp has been designated a national landmark.
+It’s a definite must for a visit sometime during your Gainesville days, but on Game Days you’ll need to get there early or you won’t get a table inside or even on their front lawn patio.
+Both are big draws because of their large screen televisions and in-the-thick-of-things location.
+They serve traditional American fare including burgers, salads, wings and more.
+No reservations are taken on football or basketball game days and are limited for graduations.